About William Markham

 Professional Qualifications and Experience

 Mr. Markham received his law degree in 1987 from Harvard Law School after graduating with highest honors from the University of California, Santa Barbara in 1984.
-While at law school, Mr. Markham served as an editor and later as an associate editor of the Harvard International Law Journal, and he worked as a summer clerk in Montréal, Québec in the competition group of one of Canada’s leading law firms, Ogilvy Renault (now part of Norton Rose Fulbright).
+While at law school, he served as an editor and later as an associate editor of the Harvard International Law Journal.
+After his second year of law school, he served as a summer clerk in Montréal, Québec in the competition group of one of Canada’s leading law firms, Ogilvy Renault (now part of Norton Rose Fulbright).

 Publications, Media Appearances, and Legal Instruction